 Q. When is it time to get help in my business?

 A. Look sooner rather than later.
 The best time to look at getting help is before you need it.
 By the time you decide you need a hand, you may already be so overloaded that you don’t have the time to find it.
 Every time you make a choice that expands your business, consider what will happen if your expansion is successful.
-Plan at the launch of each new line of business how you will manage it when sales go through the roof.
+Plan at the launch of each new service, program, or marketing campaign how you will manage when sales go through the roof.
 Also, keep in mind that getting help may be just what you need to buy yourself enough time to expand your business in the first place.
 If you are interested enough in this topic to read this paragraph, you probably already need to look for help.

 Q. But can I afford it?